M1ckeysofine/portfolio/notes/A Note On Perpetual Learning In Cybersecurity.md

 Cybersecurity is a field where learning never stops.
 From entry-level analysts to senior security architects, the rapid pace of technological advancements, emerging threats, and evolving best practices demand continuous education.
 However, navigating the sheer amount of information and identifying **the most effective learning strategies** can be challenging.

 Many learners, especially self-taught professionals, struggle with **information overload, ineffective study methods, and the pressure to "keep up"** with ever-changing security trends.
-In this article, we’ll explore **science-backed techniques** that can **enhance memory, improve skill acquisition, and debunk common learning myths**—so you can **learn smarter, not harder**.
+I have set out to explore **science-backed techniques** that can **enhance memory, improve skill acquisition, and debunk common learning myths**—so you can **learn smarter, not harder**.

 ---